 Some people think that depression can be pinpointed to one chemical imbalance, such as serotonin and hence a medication that raises levels can be curative.
 There are numerous factors in the body and brain, numerous chemicals, hormones, and other substances, including the connection and communication between brain cells and parts of the brain, that influence mood and wellbeing.

 Here is a list of mood improving nutrients and herbs.
 Use them one at a time for a week or two rather than mixing them so you know how each one works by itself.
 After you have a good understanding how each one makes you feel, you can combine them in lower dosages.
 Treatment is a trial-and-error process, so finding the right mood enhancing product takes patience.
 It can take days to feel the positive effects.
-Weeks or months may pass before you find the right supplement, or combination, that works best.
+Weeks or months may pass before you find the right supplement, or combination, and the right dosage, that works best.

-5-HTP sometimes starts working within hours to help calm and offers a sense of balance and relaxation.
+5-HTP sometimes starts working within hours to induce a feeling of calmness and a sense of balance and relaxation.
 5-HTP converts into serotonin, an important brain chemical involved in mood, appetite, and impulse control.
 5HTP suits those whose depression is associated with anxiety, restlessness, or racing thoughts.
 A disadvantage is that it reduces sex drive.